psurukuc/psurukuc.github.io/_projects/CUORE.md

 ---
 layout: project
 title: CUORE and CUPID
 description: CUORE and CUPID are designed to decipher the nature of neutrinos by searching for neutrinoless double beta decay process.
-My focus on these experiments has been to enhance their sensitivity  by (i) improving the detector resolution by mitigating sources of noise (ii) reducing backgrounds by tagging cosmogenic backgrounds
+Our group's focus on these experiments has been to enhance their sensitivity by improving the detector's sensitivity to by understanding and mitigating various sources of noise.
+permalink: /projects/CUORE/
 img: /assets/img/CUORE_logo.png
 img2: /assets/img/CUPID_logo.png
 importance: 2